Sinan-Disi/dsci510_fall2025_final_project/README.md

 7) Prediction model: Linear Regression to predict pos_ratio using price, average_playtime, owners_mid, primary genre_std, platforms, and year.
 Numeric features standardized; categoricals label-encoded.
 Expected low R² due to noisy user ratings; coefficients reported and visualized.

 # Installation
-Set environment variables/keys:
-.env with RAWG_API_KEY=your_key_here
+Copy src/.env.example to .env and set: RAWG_API_KEY=YOUR_RAWG_KEY_HERE Place kaggle.json in the project root (or set KAGGLE_USERNAME and KAGGLE_KEY env vars). pip install -r requirements.txt

+Python packages:
-Place kaggle.json in the project root; the data-collection notebook copies it to ~/.kaggle/kaggle.json Python packages: pandas, numpy, matplotlib, seaborn, scikit-learn, python-dotenv, requests, kaggle
+pandas, numpy, matplotlib, seaborn, scikit-learn, python-dotenv, requests, kaggle

 # Running analysis

-From `src/` directory run:

-`python main.py `
+Open src/results.ipynb and Run All.
+(Creates data/ and results/ locally.)

 Results will appear in `results/` folder.
 All obtained will be stored in `data/`

+# Tests
+python src/tests.py

 # Notes and Limitations
 1) Genre standardization is a compact mapping for an intro course.
 Some nuanced sub-genres are bucketed into misc.